keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![BigQuery Destination](/templates/ecommerce/bigquery-destination.png)

-To configure the destination component, you need to set up a [Google Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new JSON key.
+To configure the data destination connector, you need to set up a [Google Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new JSON key.

 A detailed guide is available [here](https://help.keboola.com/components/writers/database/bigquery/).